 Networking cold emails should aim to establish a connection through common interests or shared experiences, and propose a meeting or call.
 By finding common ground, you demonstrate genuine interest in building a relationship and increase the likelihood of a positive response.

 Tailor your template to highlight shared experiences, mutual connections, or common interests, and make it clear that you’re genuinely interested in getting to know the recipient.
+For example, you could offer to pay and have a coffee chat.
 This will help you stand out from the countless other cold emails they receive and increase your chances of success.

 Job and Internship Inquiries